m-elsonbaty/Knowledge-Base/SQL.md

 ### SQL Query to Find Transactions from the Last 2 Days

-When connecting to a new database, it’s essential to familiarize yourself with its structure and data.
+When connecting to a new database, it’s essential to get familiarize with its structure and data.
 If the task is to find all transactions from the last 2 days, here’s a professional approach:

 1. **Understand the Schema**:
-   - Use commands like `SHOW TABLES;` or `SELECT table_name FROM information_schema.tables WHERE table_schema = 'your_database';` to identify the available tables.
+   - Use commands like `SHOW TABLES;` or `SELECT table_name FROM information_schema.tables WHERE table_schema = 'main_database';` to identify the available tables.
    - Investigate relevant columns using `DESCRIBE table_name;` or querying `information_schema.columns`.

 2. **Query Transactions**: